peter88213/PyWriter/docs/lib/index.md

 The **YwCnv** converter base class calls the 'read' method of the source object specified as argument, and the 'merge' and 'write' methods of the target object specified as argument.

+The **YwCnvUi** subclass provides a user interface and methods specialized for import/export.

-The **YwCnvUi** subclass has several **fileFactory** subclasses to instantiate the source and target object according to the source file name specified as argument.
+The **YwCnvFf** subclass has several **fileFactory** subclasses to instantiate the source and target object according to the source file name specified as argument.

+There are [example sequence diagrams](../sd) that show how the conversion works.

 ## Packages